 Resource file with filename is loaded into memory.
+The arguments are:

 file Configuration file name.

 [delayout] ESMC\DELayout associated with this config object. \\NOTE: This argument is not currently supported.

 [unique] If specified as true, uniqueness of labels are checked and error code set if duplicates found (optional).